break-stuff/wc-dox/README.md

 <wc-dox component-name="MyElement"></wc-dox>
 ```

-Each of the sections can also be used independently as individual components.
+The `<ach>` element should be all that you need, but if you eed more flexibility, each of the sections can also be used independently as individual components.

 ```html
 <!-- CSS Parts docs -->